PHP Constants

 Syntax

-- name: Specifies the name of the constant
+- CONSTANT_NAME - Specifies the name of the constant (the name is case-sensitive)

-- value: Specifies the value of the constant
+- value - Specifies the value of the constant

 Example

-Create a constant with a case-sensitive name:
+Create a constant named "GREETING" with

 define("GREETING", "Welcome to W3Schools.com!");